Rowan Daly: Biography

-Daly was born in Trieste, then a part of the Austrian Empire, to British parents Charles V. and Kate A. Daly.
+Daly was born in Trieste, then a part of Austria-Hungary, to British parents Charles V. and Kate A. Daly.

 In August 1914 Daly (then only 16½ years old) enlisted as a private in the 14th Battalion, London Regiment.
 In February 1915 he was transferred to an electrical engineering unit.

 On 13 August 1916 he was commissioned into the Royal Naval Air Service as a probationary temporary flight sub-lieutenant.
 He was granted the Royal Aero Club Aviators Certificate No. 4450 at Royal Naval Air Station Chingford on 8 February 1917, and was confirmed in his rank on 11 May 1917.

 On 7 July 1917 the Germans launched a daylight air raid against London.
 Twenty-two Gotha heavy bombers dropped bombs over the City and the East End, killing 57 people and injuring 193.
 The British flew 100 sorties in response, losing two fighters.
 Daly, flying a Sopwith Triplane in a RNAS Home Defence squadron, shot down a Gotha G.III fifteen miles off Ostend, gaining his first aerial victory.
 It was the only German loss during the raid.
 Daly subsequently received a mention in despatches, and in August was awarded the Distinguished Service Cross.
 His citation read: